-This is to inform you that the Board of Directors of Company has laid down a Code of Conduct for its Members and Senior Management Personnel of the company's website.
-It is further confirmed that all the Directors and Senior Management Personnel of the company have affirmed compliance with the Code of Conduct of the company for the Financial Year ended 31st March, 2018.
+This is to inform you that the Board of Directors of the company has laid down a Code of Conduct for its Members and Senior Management Personnel of the company's website.
+It is further confirmed that all the Directors and Senior Management Personnel of the company have affirmed compliance with the Code of Conduct of the company for the Financial Year ended 31st March, 2019.

+For NHC FOODS LIMITED

+Apoorva Shah

-For NHC FOODS LIMITED Apoorva Shah (Chairman & Managing Director) DIN: 00573184
+(Chairman & Managing Director)

+DIN: 00573184

-Place : Mumbai Date: 29th May, 2018
+Place : Mumbai Date: 16th May, 2019